Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/clip.rst

 Allows you to define a clipping border to limit the 3D View display to a portion of 3D space.
 It can assist in the process of working with complex models and scenes.

-Once activated with :kbd:`Alt-B`, you have to draw a rectangle with the mouse, in the wanted 3D View.
+Once activated, you have to draw a rectangle with the mouse, in the wanted 3D View.
 It becomes a clipping volume of four planes:

 - A right-angled `parallelepiped <https://en.wikipedia.org/wiki/Parallelepiped>`__